SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 1. Change the line `from: "manifest*.json",` to `from: "../build/appPackage/manifest*.json",`.
 1. Near the top of the webpack.config.js file, there is a line that assigns a localhost URL with port `3000` to the `urlDev` constant.
 Change the value from `3000` to `53000`.
 1. Near the end of the webpack.config.js file there is a line that assigns a value to the `devServer.port` property.
 Change the value from `3000` to `53000`.
 1. In the root of project, open the teamsapp.local.yml file and find the `provision` section.
-Use the `#` character to comment out the lines that validate the manifest template.
+Use the `#` character to comment out the three lines that validate the manifest template.
 This is necessary because the Teams manifest validation system is not yet compatible with the changes you made to the manifest template.
-When you are done, the `provision` section should begin like the following:
+When you are done, the three lines should look like the following:

     ```
-    provision:
-      - uses: teamsApp/create # Creates a Teams app
-        with:
-          name: TeamsTabTest-${{TEAMSFX_ENV}} # Teams app name
-        writeToEnvironmentFile: # Write the information of created resources into environment file for the specified environment variable(s).
-          teamsAppId: TEAMS_APP_ID
-      - uses: script # Set TAB_DOMAIN for local launch
-        name: Set TAB_DOMAIN for local launch
-        with:
-          run: echo "::set-teamsfx-env TAB_DOMAIN=localhost:53000"
-      - uses: script # Set TAB_ENDPOINT for local launch
-        name: Set TAB_ENDPOINT for local launch
-        with:
-          run: echo "::set-teamsfx-env TAB_ENDPOINT=https://localhost:53000"
       # - uses: teamsApp/validateManifest # Validate using manifest schema
       #   with:
       #     manifestPath: ./appPackage/manifest.json # Path to manifest template

-    # remainder of the section omitted

    ```

+1. Repeat the preceding step for the teamsapp.yml file.
+The three lines are found in both the `provision` and the `publish` sections.
+Comment them out in both places.
 1. Open the .vscode\tasks.json file in the add-in project and copy all of the tasks in the "tasks" array. *Add* them to "tasks" array of the same file in the Teams project. *Do not remove any of the tasks that are already there.* Be sure all tasks are separated by commas.
 1. In *each* of the task objects that you just copied, add the following "options" property to ensure that these tasks run in the add-in folder.